Skip to Content

 • In a separate bowl mix together the flour, cocoa powder and muscovado sugar.
 Stir through and break down any lumps in the sugar.

-• Now add the beaten eggs to the brownie mixture and give everything a final stir.
+• Now add the beaten eggs to the brownie mixture and stir until well combined.

 • Pour the brownie mixture into the lined baking tin and place into the oven to cook for 1 hour.